WFP-Doobelepers/wangshengfp.org/content/faq/clorinde.md

 -   Hey everyone, the WFP TC team would like to present our Clorinde FAQ and Mastersheet!
 This time around we are leveraging our [wfpsim tool](wfpsim.com) to handle a majority of our calculations instead of the traditional spreadsheets.
 This is a new process for us but should hopefully improve the quality of our content.

--   Like how we did things in the past, WFP staff (mainly KB) will be around to answer any questions in the comments.
+-   Like how we did things in the past, WFP staff (mainly KB) will be around to answer any questions in the [discord server](https://discord.gg/hutao).

 ## Character Overview